 10) Food & Drink

 Some people prefer to buy fresh fruit and other take-out food items at grocery stores once they are in the U.S., while others will eat at the many chain and fast food eateries long the highway.
 It’s always smart to have some water, drinks and snacks in the car so you don’t have to keep stopping.
 Many fast food restaurants offer free Wi-Fi so this can be a good place to check in with family or friends and check for texts and emails along the way.

 11) Returning Home

 You will do a lot of the above in reverse for your return journey.
 When you cross the border on the way home, Canadian customs agents will ask what you purchased in the U.S. and you must, again, declare all food, alcohol, wine, beer and tobacco.
 Remember to have some Canadian cash handy once you cross the border.

 Planning on leaving your car in the U.S. for more than a year?
-There are number of regulations you’ll need to comply with on both sides of the border that we’ll be coving in our upcoming Snowbird Guide to Exporting a Car from Canada to the U.S., so stay tuned!
+There are number of regulations you’ll need to comply with on both sides of the border that are covered in our Snowbird Guide to Exporting a Car from Canada to the U.S.!